Bob and George

 Next Storyline Home Page

-Generally, I don't like to do topical comics, though I suppose it could be argued whether or not taxes are "topical".
-But, for the most part, I tried to keep external events, like politics or fan community things, out of the comic.
+Generally, I don't like to do topical comics, though I suppose it could be argued whether or not the US "tax-day" is topical.
+Nevertheless, for the most part, I kept external events like politics or fan community things, out of the comic.

-The way I see it, all the reader should need to know to enjoy a comic is what's happened previously in the comic.
-While this might be nearly impossible for syndicated comics, online comics generally make their archives available to read at any time, giving the reader a chance to catch up and understand all the self-referencing and running gags.
+The way I see it, all a reader should need to know to enjoy a comic is what has previously happened in the comic.
+While nearly impossible to do with syndicated comics, online comics generally make their entire archives available, giving the reader the option to catch up and understand any self-referencing and/or running gags.

-Of course, there are a few exceptions to this rule of mine, like during holidays and anniversaries, which I consider something of a present to the fans and long-time readers.
+That being said, there are a few occasions when I broke my rule and included topical things, like during holidays and anniversaries, which I consider something of a present to the fans and long-time readers.
 Also, occasionally if something rather significant happened, such as the server debacle of 2003, I made note of it in a comic to remind me what was happening in the real world at that time, like a time capsule.

-And for those of you who weren't around when these real-world events took place, the hope is that with this commentary you can follow along too and find out what was going on.
+For readers who weren't around when these real-world events took place, the hope is that this commentary can help explain what was going on.

-For example, original readers, if there were any at this point, would have seen that in the original version of this comic, the floor was purple.
-Thank god that wasn't a trend I stuck with.
+For example, original readers would have seen that in the original version of this comic, the floor was purple.
+I'm glad I didn't stick with that, though I have no idea why I stuck with the floor always being gray.
 And what was with the sometimes-open, sometimes-closed mouths?

 turn commentary off